turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-ubeswap-tutorial.md

 ## Introduction
 This article is meant to act as a tutorial for new Ubeswap users or for people who are just discovering the benefits of DeFi altogether.
-Ubeswap is a decentralized exchange(DEX) and automated market maker protocol for Celo assets.
+Ubeswap is a DEX (Decentralized EXchange) and AMM (Automated Market Maker) protocol for Celo assets.
-Ubeswap is based on Sushiswap, a fork of Uniswap.
+Ubeswap is based on Sushiswap, which is a fork the popular Ethereum DEX called Uniswap.
 This is to ensure that the Ubeswap ecosystem can support as many existing tools and projects from the Ethereum ecosystem as possible.

 ## Why do people use DEX ?